 (38:05) Where to find Adina Silberstein

-TORI: How have you changed as a business owner and leader over time?
+How have you changed as a pet business owner and leader over time?

-Adina: I think that I went from just thinking, “Oh gosh, can I do this…” to knowing that I’m doing it like a boss.
-I valued the ongoing education, learning, growing, adapting, changing – all of that is huge.
-And when I first started the business, I was terrified of the business part of it.
+When I first started the business, I was terrified of the business part of it.
 I was terrified of sales or marketing and systems.
-And now that’s my area of expertise because I’m constantly taking classes or I’m in different growth programs.
-It doesn’t matter.
-I’m just always committed to if you’re not growing, you’re dying.
-And so I need to be learning and experiencing new things always.
+And now that’s my area of expertise because I’m constantly taking classes or growth programs.
+I’m always committed to “if you’re not growing, you’re dying.”
+I need to be learning and experiencing new things, always.

-Adina: My dream is to connect with Dr Marty Becker because what he has done for the forestry veterinary movement is unbelievable.
-Dr Sophia Yen was just an amazing, amazing woman.
-And I’m constantly still on her website.
-Dr. Karen Becker s well as Patricia McConnell – they are just real and credible leaders.
-Also, Sarah Blakely – I heard her speak.
-She’s the founder and owner of Spanx and I love her.
-She’s amazing.
+Adina: My dream is to connect with Dr. Marty Becker because of the unbelievable work he’s done for the force-free veterinary movement.
+Dr. Sophia Yen was just an amazing, amazing woman, I’m constantly still on her website.
+Plus, Dr. Karen Becker and Patricia McConnell – they’re such real and credible leaders.

 FIND ADINA SILBERSTEIN: